tikv/rfcs/text/0090-tikv-gc.md

 ## Summary
-Move TiKV MVCC GC worker from TiDB into a group of independent GC worker node role and implement a new GC process in TiKV for RawKV.
+Move TiKV MVCC GC worker from TiDB into a group of independent GC worker component and implement a new GC process in TiKV for RawKV.

 ## Motivation
 1.GC worker is an important component for TiKV that deletes outdated MVCC data so as to not explode the storage.
 But currently, the GC worker is implemented in TiDB, which makes TiKV not usable without TiDB.And current GC process is just for transaction of TiDB,it's not usable for RawKV.
 2.Standardize the API used to set and obtain GC status in PD to improve the developer's experience.

+We change RawKV encoding to MVCC, so the GC is necessary.
+No GC for TxnKV scenario when TiDB is not deployed.
+The GC safe point & Txn safe point is easy to be misunderstand.

 ## Background
 According to the documentation for the current GC worker in a TiDB cluster, the GC process is as follows:

 In TiDB GC worker leader:
 1. Regularly calculates a new timestamp called "GC safe point"(The default interval is 10min), and push the safe point to PD.
-2. Get the minimal Service safe point  among all services from the response of step 2, which is GC safe point .
+2. Get the minimal Service safe point among all services from the response of step 1, which is GC safe point .
 3. Txn GC process: resolve locks and record delete ranges information.
+4. Save Txn safe point.
+5. Upload GC safe point to PD.

 In PD leader:
 1. Receive update safe point requests from TiDB or other tools (e.g. CDC, BR).